tikv/tikv/GOVERNANCE.md

 # Adding new projects to the TiKV GitHub organization

-New projects will be added to the envoyproxy organization via GitHub issue discussion in one of the existing projects in the organization.
+New projects will be added to the tikv organization via GitHub issue discussion in one of the existing projects in the organization.
 Once sufficient discussions have taken place (normally 3-5 business days but depending on the volume of conversation), the maintainers of *the project where the issue was opened* (since different projects in the organization may have different maintainers) will